bonitasoft/bonita-doc/md/insert-data-in-a-docx-odt-template.md

 For further information about the template design, [click here](https://code.google.com/p/xdocreport/wiki/DesignReport) **Warning:** there is a known issue when adding an image in a .docx using drag'n'drop instead of a copy/paste.
 The image is not rendered properly if you convert the generated file into PDF.

+## Example

-## Example of template using key values taken from a business variable
+This example uses key values taken from a business variable.

-### Business Data model used in the example
+### Business Data Model

 Here is a [template example](images/special_code/study-leave-template.docx) for Leave Request submission and approval.
 This .docx file uses keys, most of which will be replaced by values from business variables created from the following **Business Data Model**: